GitLab FI

 Issues add-on with a clearer interface.

-See also description , a official documentation .GitLab Pages
+See also the official documentation.GitLab Pages

-Website for a project with a static generator over CI / CD.
+Website for a project with a static generator over CI/CD.

-See also official documentation .Security Dashboard
+See also the official documentation.

-See also official documentation .Improved basic features
+See also the official documentation.

 Ultimate

-- Dependencies between problems ( Related Issues )
+- Dependencies between issues ( Related Issues)

-- Rules for
+Rules for

 git push